NewEthicDesign/ai-detector/README.md

 ## 🎮 How to Use (For Users)

 1. Install the web extension from your browser’s developer mode (instructions below).
-2. Click the Carbon Based AI-Detector icon in your toolbar.
+2. Click the Non-carbon Based AI-Detector icon in your toolbar.
 3. Upload an **image** or **audio file**.
 4. Click **Analyze**.
 5. View AI-generation probability results.